splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/8-rum/1-rebuild-app.md

 At the top of the previous code snippet, there is a reference to the file `/static/env.js`, which contains/sets the variables used by the RUM, currently these are not configured and therefore no RUM traces are currently being sent.

-So, let's run the script that will update variables to enable RUM traces so they can be viewable in the **Splunk Observability Cloud** RUM UI:
+So, let's run the script that will update variables to enable RUM traces so they can be viewable in the **Splunk Observability Cloud** RUM UI.
+Note, that the Env.js script contains a deliberate Java script error, so we have one detected by Splunk RUM:

 {{< tabs >}}
 {{% tab title="Update env.js for RUM" %}}